 About the lodge

-While purposely rough and rustic on the outside, the interior is light and airy, with a mix of vintage and repurposed furnishings.
-The design is inspired by the old barns seen in the Tasman area with their patchworked old corrugated iron, hand-made wooden detailing and overhanging roof lines.
+While purposely rough and rustic on the outside, the interior of the lodge building is light and airy, with a mix of vintage and repurposed furnishings.
+The design of the building is inspired by the old barns seen in the Tasman area with their patchwork of old corrugated iron, hand-made wooden detailing and overhanging roof lines.

-One of our priorities in building and operating the lodge is to minimise its environmental footprint as much as practically possible: through recycling building materials, milling our own timber for flooring and decking, double-glazing and insulation, use of solar energy and efficient appliances, rain water harvesting and utilising treated wastewater for irrigation.
+One of our priorities in building and operating the lodge is to minimise its environmental footprint as much as practically possible: by recycling building materials, milling our own timber for flooring, decking furniture and other uses, double-glazing and insulation, clever design and use of solar energy for heating, efficient appliances, rain water harvesting and by utilising treated wastewater for irrigation.

 Meet the team

 Architect/urban designer-turned-farmer/lodge owner, Timo designed the Lodge and is our frontman for day-to-day operations.
 Originally from Germany, Timo is as happy as a clam to live in the Nelson region.
 He is passionate about tramping, sustainability, chainsawing and all things smoked.
 He is also responsible for keeping Wayne, our sourdough starter, alive.

 Olivia is a real South Islander, originally from Christchurch.
 A keen forager and hoarder of all things antique and vintage, Olivia was responsible for the interior fit out of the lodge.
 She looks after the website design, and since moving to the country, has taken to preserving and jam making.

 Coco is the Lodge Dog.
 She is a keen ornithologist and is unfortunately completely useless at herding sheep.
 She loves to chase balls though and her main tricks are "shake hands" and "high 5".
 Coco is NOT allowed on the lodge lawn or inside the lodge or cottage buildings.